phylixal/EnhanceChemdraw/README.md

 ## Hotkeys

-  * F2,　　　　 open or close the Analysis Window.
+  * F2　　　　　　open or close the Analysis Window.
-  * F6,　　　　 convert selected structure to CAS number, only get the first one in synonyms
+  * F6　　　　　　convert selected structure or name to CAS number, only get the first one in synonyms
-  * Ctrl+F6,　　convert selected text to structure (CAS number, or names), only get the most matched one
+  * Ctrl+F6　　　convert selected text to structure (CAS number, or names), only get the most matched one
   * Shift+F6　　 convert selected text to structure (CAS number, or names), get all the matched ones

 ## How does it work?